micahstubbs/material-photo-gallery/README.md

 This project uses [imagesLoaded by David DeSandro](https://github.com/desandro/imagesloaded), and [Google Image Layout by ptgamr](https://github.com/ptgamr/google-image-layout).

-A fork of https://github.com/TrueValentine/material-photo-gallery that modernises the codebase and adds new features, like swipe gestures on mobile to navigate the gallery from the detail view.
+This project is a fork of https://github.com/TrueValentine/material-photo-gallery that modernises the codebase and adds new features, like swipe gestures on mobile to navigate the gallery from the detail view.

 ## License